 The #iwill Fund aims to support young people to access high quality social action opportunities and Sovereign is acting as a match funder and awarding grants on behalf of the #iwill Fund.

-Projects interested in applying for support will be able to access up to £10,000 for their organisations.
+Organisations interested in applying for support will be able to access up to 10,000 for their projects.
 Criteria for the groups and projects that can apply will be co-created with Sovereign’s own Youth Panel, which is made up of young Sovereign residents.

 Matt Buckham, Communities Director for Sovereign, said: “Accessing affordable housing is one of the biggest issues facing young people in this country right now, and the value of having a sustainable, affordable, attractive place to call your own, in a community where you feel safe and secure, cannot be underestimated.

-“We have communities across the south of England, from Surrey to Bristol, the Isle of Wight to Berkshire so the potential reach of this project is huge, as we enable young people to have their say.
-We’ll aim to deliver around 40 youth projects, aim to get 500 young people engaged in youth social action, and bring another 500 forward in youth voice programmes.
+“We have communities across the south of England, from Surrey to Bristol, the Isle of Wight to Berkshire so the potential reach of this project is huge, as we enable young people to have their say.”

 Sovereign will be working closely with Creative Youth Network to manage the project, during which it also intends to create youth-focused innovation labs to encourage entrepreneurialism and creativity and to launch a Sovereign Youth Network of housing associations and youth partners to share good practice and learning.